Welcome to Building Lives

 Building Lives was established by Steve Rawlings, the founder of a successful construction company.
 Steve grew up in the East End and started as an Apprentice Roofer himself, 40 years ago.
 After discovering that 47% of people living in social housing were three generations unemployed, Steve decided he wanted to give something back.
 So in 2010, in partnership with a social landlord, college and homeless persons charity, the first Building Lives Academy opened its doors in Camden.

 The first Academy proved very successful and we realised we had a model that really was helping to build the lives of lots of people.
 So we set about developing more partnerships and establishing more Academies.
-There are now four Building Lives Academies across London.
+There are now nine Building Lives Academies across London.

 Each Academy is a unique and important collaboration of partners from various sectors.
 Partnerships are the backbone of Building Lives and we recognise we can't do any of this alone.
 The huge team effort, is integral to the success of Building Lives.